ToNi3141/Rasterix/rtl/top/Xilinx/CmodA7/README.md

 | RST       | 31      | 3.3V    |
 | DATA[7:0] | [38:45] | D[7:0]  |

+The display (Adafruit 2.4" TFT LCD Breakout Board) has a one to one mapping to the FPGA.
+Attention is required by powering the display.
+The FPGA pins are only 3.3V tolerant.
+Therefore `Vin` should not exceed 3.3V.

 # RP2040 Build
 Uses the [CMOD A7 Build](#cmod-a7-build).